MichaelCade/90DaysOfDevOps/Days/day57.md

 ### Plan

 The ability to check that the above configuration files are going to deploy what we want to see using specific functions of the terraform cli to be able to test that plan before deploying anything or changing anything.
-Remember Terraform is a continued tool for your infrastructure if you would like to change aspect of your infrastructure you should do that via terraform so that it is captured all in code.
+Remember Terraform is a continued tool for your infrastructure if you would like to change aspects of your infrastructure you should do that via terraform so that it is captured all in code.

 ### Apply

-Obviously once you are happy you can go ahead and apply this configuration to the many providers that are available within Terraform.
-You can see the large amount of providers available [here](https://registry.terraform.io/browse/providers)
+Once you are happy you can go ahead and apply this configuration to the many providers that are available within Terraform.
+You can see a large number of providers available [here](https://registry.terraform.io/browse/providers)

-Another thing to mention is that there are also modules available, and this is similar to container images in that these modules have been created and shared in public so you do not have to create it again and again just re use the best practice of deploying a specific infrastructure resource the same way everywhere.
+Another thing to mention is that there are also modules available, and this is similar to container images in that these modules have been created and shared in public so you do not have to create them again and again just reuse the best practice of deploying a specific infrastructure resource the same way everywhere.
 You can find the modules available [here](https://registry.terraform.io/browse/modules)

 The Terraform workflow looks like this: (_taken from the terraform site_)